File IQ Installation for AWS EC2

 1. Before You Begin

-The following items should be readily available so that you can navigate the File IQ installation and setup process.
+The following items should be readily available to help you navigate the File IQ installation and setup process.
 It is recommended that you complete these requirements before starting or have a way to fulfill them during the installation process.

 Note: File IQ does not support a proxy server.